Performing Arts (Extended Diploma)

 Theoretical studies underpin technical training across the core disciplines of acting, singing and dancing.
-Beyond this you will learn about the wider aspects of the performing arts and dance industry, this opens up the opportunity to work across a broad spectrum of jobs or work as an independent practitioner.
+Beyond this, you will learn about the wider aspects of the performing arts and dance industry, which opens up the opportunity to work across a broad spectrum of jobs or work as an independent practitioner.

 Optional units focus on the technical development of acting, voice, improvisation, movement, physical theatre, dance and singing.